 You want to understand which pages and services are performing well in terms of generating enquiries and which areas you need to improve.
 Establish which metrics are the most important and look at data over a reasonable time frame.
 For example don’t panic if your website traffic dips compared to yesterday or last week as long as it has gone up month on month or quarter on quarter.

-Do you want to find out how to get legal clients online?
+Do you want to find out how your law firm can get clients online?
 Make an enquiry here.